GUIDELINE for Feline Injection-Site Sarcoma

 Last updated: 08/02/2024

 The Feline Injection-Site Sarcoma guidelines were first published by Katrin Hartmann et al. in the Journal of Feline Medicine and Surgery (2015) 17, 606-613.
-An update was published by Katrin Hartmann et al. in Viruses (2023) 15, 1708; the present update was drafted by Katrin Hartmann.
+An update was published by Katrin Hartmann et al. in Viruses (2023) 15, 1708; the present update was authored by Katrin Hartmann and ABCD colleagues.

 Key points